minch-yoda/DownTheMoon/README.md

-DownThemAll!
+DownTheMoon!
 XUL Edition
 ==================
 Probably the first and only download manager/accelerator built inside Pale Moon!
 -------------------

-This is a continuation of the original XUL-based DownThemAll! extension.
+This is a continuation of the original XUL-based DownTheMoon! extension.
 It's an update of the last upstream pre-release 3.1.1pre version from 2017.
 XUL version is unique as it supports setting original file modified dates of downloaded files.
 I didn't change extension id or any settings, so uninstall any extensions that share the same codebase before installing this one.
 A few features were added in this version:
 - takes "x-archive-orig-last-modified" http header property of WebArchive.org as file's modification date (or "x-archive-orig-date" / "memento-datetime" when not available)
 - allows to export/import relative local save paths in a download list
 - allows to copy a remote website's directory structure (easier and with more options)